12

 What Happens During Xanax Withdrawal?

 When someone is dependent on Xanax, abrupt cessation of use can lead to severe withdrawal symptoms.
-Common withdrawal symptoms include tremors, insomnia, nausea, vomiting, confusion, sweating, irritability, anxiety, and changes in appetite.
-In extreme cases, seizures may also occur.
+Common benzodiazepine withdrawal symptoms include tremors, insomnia, nausea, vomiting, confusion, sweating, irritability, anxiety, and changes in appetite.
+In some cases, severe withdrawal symptoms such as seizures may also occur.

 Xanax withdrawal can be especially dangerous for individuals who have been taking high doses or using it for a long period of time.
 It is important for people who believe they are addicted to Xanax or a family member worried about addiction to seek professional help.
 A medical detox program can help manage Xanax withdrawal symptoms and reduce the risk of relapse.